serai-dex/serai-dex.github.io/_posts/2025-09-26-dkg-evrf-security-proofs.md

 these results, they generally require non-elliptic-curve cryptography or repetition (instead of encrypting a 256-bit key share in one message, encrypting each bit of a key share in 256 messages, each requiring their own proof of validity).
-Our methodology is notably for only requiring elliptic-curve cryptography (the hardness of the Decisional Diffie-Hellman problem) and supporting encrypting entire key shares in a single message.
+Our methodology is notable for only requiring elliptic-curve cryptography (the hardness of the Decisional Diffie-Hellman problem) and supporting encrypting entire key shares in a single message.